pivotal/docs-tas-adapter/docker-lifecycle.md

-# Using the Docker Lifecycle with Application Service Adapter
+# Using the Docker lifecycle with Application Service Adapter

-By default, Cloud Foundry and Application Service Adapter will push applications using the Buildpack lifecycle.
+By default, Cloud Foundry and Application Service Adapter uses the Buildpack lifecycle to push applications.
 To use a pre-built Docker image for an app, specify the Docker lifecycle for the app.

-To deploy a Docker image from a container registry repository (such as Dockerhub), run:
+To deploy a Docker image from a container image registry repository, such as Docker Hub, run:

 ```bash
 cf push APP_NAME --docker-image REPO/IMAGE:TAG
 ```

-## Differences from Tanzu Application Service for VMs
+## <a id="differences-from-tas"></a>Differences from Tanzu Application Service for VMs

-### Platform Configuration
+### <a id="platform-config"></a>Platform configuration

-At the platform level, use of the Docker lifecycle is always available for Application Service Adapter and may not be restricted by a feature flag configuration option as in Tanzu Application Service.
+At the platform level, use of the Docker lifecycle is always available for Application Service Adapter and is not restricted by a feature flag configuration option as in Tanzu Application Service.

-### Docker App Limitations
+### <a id="docker-limitations"></a>Docker app limitations

-As with any workload on Kubernetes, running a process as the privileged `root` user (and conventionally any user with a uid less than 1000) is restricted by default.
-If a Dockerfile specifies a `USER`, it must have a defined uid.
+As with any workload on Kubernetes, running a process as the privileged `root` user (and conventionally any user with a UID less than 1000) is restricted by default.
+If a Dockerfile specifies a `USER`, it must have a defined UID.
 You can either specify a numeric value for the `USER` or `RUN` the `useradd` command with the `--uid` option.

-For example, to set the user to 'appuser' while still ensuring the uid is both defined and unprivileged, you could use the following Dockerfile:
+For example, to set the user to "appuser" while still ensuring the UID is both defined and unprivileged, you could use the following Dockerfile:

 ```dockerfile
 FROM ubuntu:latest